 From the first lookout, I walked around an extra 15-minutes to reach this spot.

-As well as enjoying panoramic views of the coastline, the islands in the distance include the Taranga Maroter… later named the ‘Hen and Chickens by Captain Cook.
-While researching this post, I discovered the Pohutukawa tree below blooms with red flowers from mid-November to December so look out for that if you’re visiting in early summer.
+As well as enjoying panoramic views of the coastline, the islands in the distance include the Taranga Maroter… later named the ‘Hen and Chickens’ by Captain Cook.
+While researching this post, I discovered the Pohutukawa tree (see the photo above) blooms with red flowers from mid-November to December so look out for that if you’re visiting in early summer.

 Mangawhai Scenic Lookout